syncfusion-content/xamarin.android-docs/xamarin-android/System-Requirements.md

 ---
 layout: post
-title: System Requirements in Xamarin.Android - Syncfusion<sup>®</sup>
+title: System Requirements in Xamarin.Android - Syncfusion®
-description: Checkout and learn here all about the system requirements needed to use Syncfusion<sup>®</sup> Xamarin.Android Components.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion® Xamarin.Android Components.
 platform: xamarin.android
 control: Introduction
 documentation: ug